-Venture Capital and Private Equity investors do many things: fundraising, evaluate companies for investment, provide advice and guidance to management teams, identify key talent for leadership roles, etc. However, before any of that can happen, there is one critical step: deal sourcing.
-The best evaluation process and value-add practices in the world don’t do any good if venture capitalists and private equity investors can’t find good investment opportunities.
+Venture Capital and Private Equity investors do many things: fundraising, evaluating companies for investment, providing advice and guidance to management teams, identifying key talent for leadership roles, etc. However, before any of that can happen, there is one critical step: deal sourcing.
+The best evaluation process and value-add practices in the world don’t do any good if venture capitalists and private equity investors can’t build a robust deal pipeline to find good investment opportunities.

 Here at 4Degrees, we are focused on authentic relationship development.
 To many, it’s not always immediately apparent how our values around the power of networking and authenticity mesh with transactional processes like deal sourcing.
-At its surface, deal origination feels entirely transactional: find companies, stick them in the CRM and run them through the due diligence process.
+At its surface, deal origination feels entirely transactional: find companies that could be potential investments, research their contact information, stick them in the CRM and run them through the due diligence process.

 But deal origination is much more than a mere transactional process.
-Good deal sourcing should begin with relationships.
-If you have a broad network that can introduce you to potential acquisition targets, you can start from a position of trust and respect instead of cold outreach or using an online deal sourcing platform.
+Good private equity and venture capital deal sourcing should begin with relationships.
+For example, suppose you have a broad network that can introduce you to potential investment or acquisition targets.
+In that case, you can start from a position of trust and respect instead of cold email or LinkedIn outreach or using an online deal sourcing platform.
 This upfront investment pays out dividends even more over the long term, as every portfolio company relationship begins with the first meeting or introduction.

 In this post, we’ll talk about two ways that authentic relationship development is an effective deal origination strategy that can lead to better venture capital and private equity deal sourcing.
-These methods are not only restricted to the aforementioned industries, in fact, other finance professionals such as investment bankers and those executives looking for M&A deals can also benefit from developing authentic relationships.
+These methods are not only restricted to the aforementioned industries, in fact, other finance professionals such as investment bankers, angel investors and those executives looking for M&A deals can also benefit from developing authentic relationships.

 - Working with professionals at the center of an ecosystem